arindam2590/HuBIRT/README.md

 ## Simulations
 The implementation includes several simulations to compare the performance of PAR and PRED under different conditions:
-- **Food Unit:** Food container contains different number of food item in each simulation.
+- **Food Unit:** Food container contains different number of food units in each simulation.
 - **Food Placement:** Food containers are randomly distributed across the environment, requiring coordinated fish behavior.

+Each simulation consists of 5 trials and computes the interquartile range of the completion time to complete the consumption of the food items.
 Results from the simulations provide insights into the efficiency and robustness of each model.

 ## Usage
 Run the simulations using the following command: